 - observing or recording (without interaction or intervention with the participant) additional identifiable private information about the participant or her/his behavior to be used for the research study.

 Continuation of Research Activities Following Participant Withdrawal

 - all components of a research study; or

-- the primary interventional component of a study while agreeing to the continuation of other research activities to which she/he previously consented.
+- the primary interventional component of a study while agreeing to the continuation of other research activities to which she/he/they previously consented.

-University and affiliate investigators may ask a participant who is withdrawing whether she/he wishes to allow follow-up and further data collection subsequent to their withdrawal from the interventional portion of the study.
+University and affiliate investigators may ask a participant who is withdrawing whether she/he/they wishes to allow follow-up and further data collection subsequent to their withdrawal from the interventional portion of the study.

-Follow-up activities may implemented post-withdrawal under the following two conditions:
+Follow-up activities may be implemented post-withdrawal under the following two conditions: